lazydoug/sign-up-individual/README.md

-# Responsive Sign-Up Page Project
+# Responsive Sign-Up Page Assignment

-This repository displays my implementation of a responsive sign-up page, developed as part of a web development assignment.
+This repository displays my implementation of a responsive sign-up page, developed as part of my ALTSchool first semester assignment.
 The primary goal was to showcase proficiency in front-end development, with a specific emphasis on crafting an intuitive and aesthetically pleasing sign-up experience.

 ## Project Overview